 Note that a single tab might be navigated from one web site to another, and thus it may show different SiteInstances at different times.
 To support a site-per-process policy, a browser must be able to swap between renderer processes for these navigations.

 In addition, top-level pages may contain iframes from different web sites.
 These iframes have their own security context and must be rendered in a process based on their own site, not the site of their parent frame.

-As a result of this progress, we have adopted a stricter security policy for certain types of pages, including WebUI pages (like the Settings page), extensions, and hosted apps.
+As a result of this progress, we have adopted a stricter security policy for certain types of pages, such privileged WebUI pages (like the Settings page).
 These pages are never allowed to share a process with regular web pages, even when navigating in a single tab.
-This is generally acceptable from a compatibility perspective because no scripting is expected between normal pages and WebUI or app pages.
+This is generally acceptable from a compatibility perspective because no scripting is expected between normal pages and WebUI pages.

 To support a site-per-process policy in Chrome, we need to complete the tasks outlined below.
 These will ensure that cross-site navigations and script interactions will not break, despite having all pages from different sites in different processes.

 Any navigation to a different web site requires a process swap in the current tab.